 A schematics service allows a web application to access schematic diagrams through a web service.
-This service uses the schematics extension capabilities to access, create, update, and edit schematic diagrams.
+This service allows users to access, create, update, and edit schematic diagrams.

-The schematics server extension is available with ArcGIS Server in Standard and Advanced editions.
+The capability to publish schematics services is included with ArcGIS GIS Server Standard and Advanced.

 Preparing the map document